History of Banbury: 1947–1970

 The land south of the Foscote Private Hospital in Calthorpe, Oxfordshire and Easington farm were mostly open farmland until the early 1960s as shown by the Ordnance Survey maps of 1947, 1964, 1955 and 1961.
-It had only a few farmsteads, the odd house, an allotment field-come-rugby pitch (now under the Sainsbury's store), and the Municipal Borough of Banbury council's small reservoir just south of Easington farm and a water spring lay to the south of it.
+It had only a few farmsteads, the odd house, an allotment field-come-rugby pitch (now under the Sainsbury's store), and the borough council's small reservoir just south of Easington farm and a water spring lay to the south of it.
 Two minor streams ran from a spring near the allotment gardens and the land under today's Timms estate.
 An old clay pit, kiln and brick works lay near the Poets' Corner estate.
 The pit was of mid Victorian origin and the buildings were put up by the issuing of the 1881 O.S. map.
 The pit had been filled in by the 1920s, the buildings closed by the 1940s and the site was built on by the late 1960s.
 Bankside road was constructed from 1965 to 1975 in a north to south direction as the local street testifies to.

 The Woodgreen swimming pool was opened on 23 May 1939 and renovated in the late 1970s.
 It was closed in the early 2000s, heavily renovated in 2009 and reopened in 2010.
 The much frequented outdoor pool is closed from September to March due to the bad seasonal weather.

 The Ruscote estate, which now has a notable South Asian community, was expanded in the 1950s because of the growth of the town due to the London overspill and further grew in the mid-1960s.